 When it is a kitten, it is recommended to give your Siamese kibble specially designed for its growth and development.
-You can supplement his daily ration of croquettes with a food supplement to stimulate his vitality and avoid the detrimental deficiencies once he reaches adulthood.
+You can supplement his daily ration of croquettes with a food supplement to stimulate his vitality and avoid detrimental deficiencies once he reaches adulthood.

-Once an adult, his daily kibble ration is 25 to 70 grams for a sterilized Siamese cat, depending on her weight and activity level, and 30 to 85 grams for an unsterilized adult cat.
+Once an adult, the daily kibble ration is 25 to 70 grams for a sterilized Siamese cat, depending on her weight and activity level, and 30 to 85 grams for an unsterilized adult cat.
 Always leave clean water available, especially since the Siamese cat tends to suffer from urinary problems.

 Besides, your Siamese cat’s food must be given at a fixed time and correspond to its needs in terms of nutrients.
 So, to prevent him from putting on extra pounds if he is spayed or neutered, reduce the amount of food you feed him or opt for low-calorie cat food.

 The same goes if your Siamese cat mainly stays inside your home and spends little time outside.
 It is preferable to offer him a mixed diet, consisting of Siamese croquettes and wet bites, making sure to select products known for their easy digestion.
-You can give him some treats, which have the advantage of maintaining the hygiene of his teeth by eliminating, by their roughness, dental plaque.
+You can give him some treats, which have the advantage of maintaining the hygiene of his teeth by eliminating, with their roughness, dental plaque.

 What About Wet Cat Food?

 Wet cat food is usually presented in the form of cans or other airtight containers.
 Once opened, the rest should be stored in the refrigerator.